Chest sleeping with your baby

 I, too, found solace in chest sleeping with my daughter, initially thinking she would only sleep like this because she had silent reflux.
 However, upon reflection and newfound understanding, I realised that her instinctual desire for closeness mirrored that of countless babies throughout history—it was her way of seeking safety and connection in a world so vast and unfamiliar.

-Cosleepy, the go to for anyone looking for cosleeping guidance, offers an informative chest sleeping guide and has shared these safe chest sleeping guidelines:
+Cosleepy, a widely-referenced resource for families exploring cosleeping, shares guidance on how some parents choose to reduce risk when chest sleeping and offers an informative chest sleeping guide and has shared these safe chest sleeping guidelines.

 How to Bedshare With Baby on Your Chest: